Stand up for the facts!

 The 2022 Inflation Reduction Act, among other provisions, included a three-year extension of Affordable Care Act health insurance subsidies and capped out-of-pocket costs for prescription drugs and insulin for Medicare Part D beneficiaries.

-The Biden administration announced in August that, using the Inflation Reduction Act, it had negotiated with drugmakers to cut the cost of the 10 most expensive drugs under Medicare.
+The Biden administration said in August that, using the Inflation Reduction Act, it had negotiated with drugmakers to cut the cost of the 10 most expensive drugs under Medicare.

 But the bill also provided $369 billion in energy and climate change infrastructure.